sybrew/the-seo-framework/readme.txt

 	-> This is caused by jQuery being dumb with events.

 TODO the locale on the frontend is now loaded "just in time."
+	-> We'd have to change "The SEO Framework <by> Sybre Waaijer" (hard code?)

+TODO code style: make function() function () in JS for consistency with PHP.

+TODO remove HTML4 closers in admin?
+It's definitly 5.
+	-> Also remove HTML4 support on the front-end?
+How many themes are still using 4?

+TODO use new PHPdoc for array entries:
+	`@param array $data {
+		An array of something.

+		@type string $param1 Explanation
+		@type bool   $param2 Explanation
+	}`
+TODO the correct indentation for comments seems to be 4 per tab (+1 initial)

+TODO LinkedIn Post Inspector recommends the "Author" tag, which is often ambiguously described.
+We could opt-in this feature via the Social Sharing settings, stating that LinkedIn uses it.

+TODO add ignore for Asgaros forums.
+See https://wordpress.org/support/topic/canonical-on-forum/.

+TODO enqueueUnregisteredInputTrigger -> alias enqueueTriggerUnregisteredInput
+	- The latter has a better relation with the other method's name.

 Punt:
 - remove jQuery dependencies in UI?